-- Code of Conduct: sets forth the expectations and requirements from Archer's management to all Archer employees and contractors, including whistleblowing, non-discrimination and non-harassment. - Authority Matrix: sets forth the approval limits from the board of directors of Archer Limited to the executives, vice presidents and further into the business units of Archer, including assuming risk in relation to tendering in jurisdictions where modern slavery and human trafficking are higher risks. - Archer's Supplier Approval Procedure: sets forth the approval, due diligence, and quality control process suppliers must undergo in our supply chain before they are approved suppliers, including adherence to our Code of Conduct. - Archer's Procedures for the Retention of Third Party Representatives: sets forth an approval and due diligence process before any third party representative may act on behalf of Archer anywhere we do business (includes our diligence questionnaires, compliance declarations, and business case tools addressing human rights, corruption, and adherence to our Code of Conduct). - Archer Employee Handbook: every employee of Archer is subject to this, with versions for each country, region, or employee location (onshore or offshore).
-It addresses equal opportunity, harassment and bullying, collective agreements, and performance management and grievance procedures.
+• Code of Conduct: sets forth the expectations and requirements from Archer's management to all Archer employees and contractors, including whistleblowing, non-discrimination and non-harassment.

+- Authority Matrix: sets forth the approval limits from the board of directors of Archer Limited to the executives, vice presidents and further into the business units of Archer, including assuming risk in relation to tendering in jurisdictions where modern slavery and human trafficking are higher risks. - Archer's Supplier Approval Procedure: sets forth the approval, due diligence, and quality control process suppliers must undergo in our supply chain before they are approved suppliers, including adherence to our Code of Conduct. - Archer's Procedures for the Retention of Third Party Representatives: sets forth an approval and due diligence process before any third party representative may act on behalf of Archer anywhere we do business (includes our diligence questionnaires, compliance declarations, and business case tools addressing human rights, corruption, and adherence to our Code of Conduct). - Archer Employee Handbook: every employee of Archer is subject to this, with versions for each country, region, or employee location (onshore or offshore).
+It addresses equal opportunity, harassment and bullying, collective agreements, and performance management and grievance procedures. - Human Rights Policy: our Human Rights Policy sets forth our commitment to human rights legislation, including Respecting the principles in the UN Guiding Principles on Business and Human Rights, the International Bill of Human Rights, and the ILO Core Conventions on Labour Standards.
+A key aspect of our commitment is ensuring that we prevent child and forced labour, and any form of workplace discrimination.